Turkey praised for supporting Kashmir cause

 The TIKA provided the assorted furniture to two schools of the Kashmir Education Foundation in Banjosa and Rawalakot, AJK.
 The schools have enrolled over 500 students.

-The AJK president thanked the people and government of Turkey, especially President Recep Tayyip Erdogan, for being the first to reach out to the people of earthquake-hit areas in 2005, and contributing to rescue, relief and rehabilitation work under the unprecedented spirit of Islamic fraternity and love.
+The AJK president thanked the people and government of Turkey, especially President Recep Tayyip Erdo an, for being the first to reach out to the people of earthquake-hit areas in 2005, and contributing to rescue, relief and rehabilitation work under the unprecedented spirit of Islamic fraternity and love.

 The TIKA provided the assorted furniture to two schools of the Kashmir Education Foundation in Banjosa and Rawalakot, AJK.
 The schools have enrolled over 500 students.

-The AJK president thanked the people and government of Turkey, especially President Recep Tayyip Erdogan, for being the first to reach out to the people of earthquake-hit areas in 2005, and contributing to rescue, relief and rehabilitation work under the unprecedented spirit of Islamic fraternity and love.
+The AJK president thanked the people and government of Turkey, especially President Recep Tayyip Erdo an, for being the first to reach out to the people of earthquake-hit areas in 2005, and contributing to rescue, relief and rehabilitation work under the unprecedented spirit of Islamic fraternity and love.